 The biology major at Oberlin has three learning goals.
 1) Graduates will have knowledge of key biological concepts and underlying fundamentals and will be able to apply these across all levels of organization.
 2) Graduates will have critical thinking and functional skills needed to carry out the scientific process from inception through communication of results.
 3) Graduates will have an understanding of the ways in which biology interrelates with other sciences, disciplines, and society.

-Students earning a score of 4 or 5 on the Advanced Placement Biology exam (AP Bio) or a score of 6 or 7 on the International Baccalaureate Biology Higher Level exam will receive 1 full course of natural science credit, as BIOL 604, applied toward graduation requirements, but not toward the Biology major.
+Students earning a score of 4 or 5 on the Advanced Placement Biology exam (AP Bio) or a score of 6 or 7 on the International Baccalaureate Biology Higher Level exam may receive credit for one full course, as BIOL 604, applied toward graduation requirements, but not toward the Biology major.